 Breaking up sitting time with some activity is an important exercise goal.
-When watching the television using the ad-break as a prompt to get up to walk or stretch.
+When watching the television use the ad-break as a prompt to get up to walk, or stretch.

-If you are starting to exercise for the first time, exercising while receiving cancer treatment or recommencing exercise after cancer treatment, speak with your doctor or registered physiotherapist for safe exercise advice.
+If you're starting exercise for the first time, exercising while receiving cancer treatment or recommencing exercise after cancer treatment, speak with your doctor or registered physiotherapist for safe exercise advice.

 Exercise plays an important role on the road to recovery.
 It reduces tiredness (also known as fatigue), improves quality of life, psychological health, as well as fitness and strength.

 Exercise also allows you to take some control of your cancer journey, providing you with a sense of empowerment and giving you something to do.
 It can also be very enjoyable.